 Disappointingly, we still couldn’t see the Himalayan peaks but the brightness of the rhododendrons piercing through the haze was a sight to behold and remains one of the highlights of the trek for us.

 Dobato to Khopra Danda

 At just under 3500 metres, we experienced our first night of real cold at Dobato.
 And it meant the return of our silk sleeping bag liner, last used in the Australian Outback almost 12 months before.

 The trek to Khopra Danda the next day was to be a long and hard one – but exhilarating, too.
 The skies were a lot clearer, the sun wasn’t as hot and we felt as if we’d finally arrived in the Himalayas.

-The route to Khopra Danda normally involves a further overnight at the hamlet of Chistibang, but Aman reckoned we’d be better off doing it in one day, as the track to Christibang involved descending 400 meters, meaning that we’d only have to climb back up it the following morning.
+The route to Khopra Danda normally involves a further overnight at the hamlet of Chistibang, but Aman (our guide) reckoned we’d be better off doing it in one day, as the track to Christibang involved descending 400 meters, meaning that we’d only have to climb back up it the following morning.
 Sounded good to us.

 More rhododendrons followed, along with great views of Mount Dhaulagiri, the seventh highest peak in the world.
 The track itself was very much up and down, as we would only be ascending a further 200 metres over the full eight hours of the journey.

 We even got to see a small family of yaks as they wandered by.